-Extending the Scope of In-House Lecturers for the Onsite Logistics Capability Training
+Extending the Content of the Logistics Training

-At the onsite logistics capability training, the lecturers are dispatched from among active employees so that employees assigned to posts at logistics sites can improve their necessary expertise and skills.
+At the logistics training, the lecturers are dispatched mainly from among active employees so that employees assigned to posts at logistics sites can improve their necessary expertise and skills.

-This time, lectures regarding related laws and information system, and business activities and marketing related lectures were held with 188 participants coming from the Company and also subsidiaries and affiliates.
+In fiscal 2016, lectures regarding related laws, business activities and introduction of initiatives undertaken in the warehousing business, etc. were held with 263 participants coming from the Company and also subsidiaries and affiliates.